ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 damage for 1 minute, or gain a number of temporary hit points equal to your level.
 A given creature can benefit only once every 24 hours.

-#### Improved Seed of Life
-Starting at 14th level, you may imbue up to six seeds of life at once, and can imbue a single target with up to two seeds.
-You can also use an action to see up to a distance of 5 ft. from a creature affected by your Seed of Life, so long as the ability wasn‘t discharged yet.
-You have no use of your normal senses while you are perceiving this way.
+#### Wild Growth
+Starting at 14th level, whenever you cast a healing sigil from your druid spell list, you can target one additional target, even if the spell specifies only one target.
+The spell must be three levels below your highest spell level.

+Also, a number of times equal to your Spirit modifier (minimum 1), you may use an action to prematurely end a healing sigil spell from the druid spell list.
+If you choose to do this, the target gains the full benefit as if the spell ended normally.

+You regain all uses of this ability when you complete a long rest.

 \pagebreakNum